oSoc13/tdt-Installer/README.md

 * Git (in your PATH)
 * Composer (in your PATH)

+Note that if the installer does not detect Git or Composer in your path, try putting it somewhere else in your path (`/usr/bin` usually works).

 Windows is not supported.
 The installer has been tested successfully on Linux and OS X.

 ## Installation instructions